It's cold here at the Crossroads, but I have a little hanging herb garden on my back porch where I can snip to add some fresh herbs to our meals.

 First, we started with an old shutter that we already had.
 This is one of a pair that I had displayed above our mantel several years ago.
 You may remember seeing them in the post USING SHUTTERS TO DECORATE AROUND A FLAT SCREEN TV.
 Well, one of the shutters fell off the mantel and broke into several pieces and I threw it away but the other one was still in our storage building.

 After buying 5 common culinary herbs, I gathered 5 small terracotta pots that were already painted various shades of blue and green.
-Then I had Leo attach some terracotta pot holders that we sell in our SHOP.
+Then I had Leo attach some terracotta pot holders.
 These pot holders will hold different sizes of terracotta pots, even large and heavy ones, but the pots must have the traditional rim on them.

 Herbs have different growing requirements.
 For example, basil generally needs watering daily while rosemary and thyme need less water.
 Make sure that your containers have drainage holes because most herbs do not like wet feet!